Museums & Art Centers

 301 Bluff Road, Amagansett.
 Wednesday and Saturday, 9 a.m.-2 p.m., free.
 631-324-2490, eecbs.org

 Dedicated to preserving the skills of marine craftsmanship.
 Boats are on display, and visitors can watch the building and restoration of small, classic wood watercraft.

 139 Hampton Street, Sag Harbor.
-Saturday, 2-4 p.m.
-631-725-4711
+Saturday, noon-4 p.m.
+631-725-4711, eastvillehistorical.org

 158 Main Street, East Hampton.
-Monday, Friday, and Saturday, 11 a.m.-5 p.m., Sunday, noon-5 p.m.
+Friday through Monday, 11 a.m.-5 p.m.
 631-324-0806, guildhall.org

 East Hampton Historical Society, 101 Main Street, East Hampton.
-Tuesday through Saturday, 10 a.m.-4 p.m., free.
+Monday through Friday, 10 a.m.-4 p.m., suggested donation $4, $3 over 65, and $2 students.
 631-324-6850, easthamptonhistory.org

 Examples of textiles, pottery, and furniture document trends in home furnishings from the period immediately following the Revolutionary War.
 “At Home: Furniture by the Dominy Family, 1780-1840” is on view.